ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 ## Labels

-Margin labels can be added to a specific verse, chorus or grid.
+Section labels can be added to a specific verse, chorus or grid.
 See e.g. [[start_of_verse|Directives env_verse]].

         // This opens a margin for margin labels.
         "labels" : {
             // Margin width.
-Default is 0 (no margin labels).
+Default is "auto".
-            "width" : 0,
+            "width" : "auto",
             // Alignment for the labels.
 Default is left.
             "align" : "left",
         },

-When `width` is set to a positive value, the lyrics and associated chords will be indented by this amount. `align` will control how the labels are aligned in the margin.
+When `width` is set to a positive value, the lyrics and associated chords will be indented by this amount and section labels, if any, are printed.

+When `width` is set to `"auto"`, the song will indented automatically, but only if labels are actually used.

+`align` will control how the labels are aligned in the margin.

 [![labels.png](images/labels.png)](images/labels.pdf)